A Friend: Third Tourmaline (part one)

 Some guardian angel had done her this kindness.

 Of taking him to her doorstep and ringing the bell.

 Proof economy profited one in mourning, as in all things.
 This reserve, this heart-burning restored to the ledger, of debts to be paid in future (for of course, in old age, one could always grieve), had been yet another instance of her born wisdom.
 There were mothers like herself, bereaved, many of them.
 They had spent it all and not been given this reward.

 She first had nailed the mirror up—she had done this on her own—to hide the linen cupboard, those things she treasured, and things to barter.
 Of carpenter’s tools, she had generations’ worth.
 Anton’s father had not done very much fixing.
 But he’d been good about not giving things away.

 She carried the hammer in her left hand, tapping Anton on the shoulder with her right.

 “What, what?”
 He twisted towards her, fighting the comforter.

 “I have a chore to do, I’m saying.”

 To explain, she happened to raise the hammer.
 His face altered, lost its unconscious animation.
-He’d awakened almost keen, eyes engaged for the least second; at once, he seemed to remember himself.
-He met Mrs. Leonhardt’s eyes, and went guarded.
+He’d roused himself almost keen, engaged for the least second…at once, he seemed to remember.
+He met her eyes, and went guarded.
 She would not tell him again that she was his mother, that he was her Anton, and safe here at home.
 Today, she would tell him to go to the kitchen and get his own breakfast.

 (2017, Stephanie Foster)